Location, Location, Location

 A Flourishing Environment

 The park has seen accelerating development in recent years.
-In 2013 a park company was awarded a major DOD contract to build a 145,000 SF drug and vaccine development and manufacturing facility next to the park.
-In 2012 the city approved development of 280 adjacent acres for a live, work, play site with biotech R&D and manufacturing.
+In 2013, a local company was awarded a major DOD contract to build a 145,000 SF drug and vaccine development and manufacturing facility next to the park.
+In 2012, the city approved development of 280 adjacent acres for a live, work, play site with biotech R&D and manufacturing.
 Santa Fe College’s newest campus, the Charles R. and Nancy V. Perry Emerging Technologies Center, opened in 2009 across from the park focusing on biotech workforce training with two and four year degrees.

 Park development has been influenced by the presence of UF’s most successful spinout company, RTI Biologics (NASDAQ: RTIX).
 Most of UF’s successful bioscience startups began life in Progresss Corporate Park.

 In addition to UF’s Sid Martin Biotechnology Incubator complex with its labs, animal facilities and greenhouses, the park is home to UF’s Center of Excellence for Regenerative Health Biotechnology (CERHB) providing workforce education & training and translational research to support the growing biotechnology-based industry.
 CERHB’s state-of-the-art biopharmaceutical cGMP manufacturing and testing facility, Florida Biologix®, provides a broad range of early phase, biologic drug development services.

 San Felasco Hammock Preserve State Park

 Bordering Progresss Corporate Park is 7000-acre San Felasco Hammock Preserve State Park with miles of trails for hikers, bicyclists and horseback riders.
 These amenities combine the small-town charm of Alachua and the intellectual and cultural opportunities of Gainesville to offer an affordable and appealing lifestyle that attracts and retains a talented workforce.